 Read More: Eltham Miniature Railway

-Read More: Melbourne Star
+Read More: Archie Brothers

 The Melbourne Zoo is just one of Melbourne’s three fantastic zoo’s which are all unique to each other.
 Located near the centre of the city, the Melbourne Zoo has over 300 difference species of animals from around the world.